FLOSSBOKORG/FLOSSBOK/foss-applications.md

 1.**Top 5 Open Source Project Management Tools: **Tuleap Open ALM, OrangeScrum,Taiga, Odoo,MyCollab

+MyCollab is a multi-purpose solution which features tools for customer relationship management, document management, and project management.
+In this case, let's look at MyCollab-Project.

+MyCollab-Project includes many features, like a Gantt chart and milestones, time tracking, and issue management.
+It also supports agile development models with its Kanban board.
+MyCollab-Project comes in three editions, of which the community edition is the free and open source option.

+The current MyCollab version is 5.2.9 released on March 14, 2016.
+With a previous release, 5.2.6, mobile readiness has been greatly improved.

+MyCollab is licensed under AGPLv3, requires a Java runtime and MySQL stack, and the source code is available on GitHub.

+ne.

+Odoo is a multiplatform solution, supporting Windows, several Linux distributions, and other operating systems as well.

+The community edition is, of course, free and open source, but limited in features compared to the enterprise version.
+Odoo project management has some interesting features, such as Gantt charts, a Kanban view, tasks and issues, graphs, and more.
+Notable assets are the community resources, and its official Docker image.

+Odoo is licensed under GPLv3, and requires Python and PostgreSQL.
+Its latest release, 9.0, is available for download and as source on GitHub.

 2.**Top 4 Open Source Editors: **gedit,Geany,Sublime Text , jEdit